 A tintype is a photograph created on a thin sheet of iron, not on a sheet of tin as the name implies.
 Tintype photos were in frequent use in the USA during the 1860s and their popularity continued for several decades.
 Some of the most well-known tintype photos from early eras include photos of cowboys and outlaws as well as scenes from the American West and the Civil War.
 Today, some tintypes are highly collectible and therefore sell for impressive sums, while others are affordable for almost anyone.
-Below are tintype photos featuring cowboys, horses, or outlaws for sale on eBay.
+Below are tintype photos featuring cowboys, horses, or outlaws for sale.
 For more information about tintype photos, please scroll down beneath the cowboy tintypes for sale.

 Below: This is a well known tintype photo, circa 1892, of five members of the Wild Bunch outlaw gang.
 For more information on this photo please scroll down.

 This photo is in the public domain in the United States: PD-US.

 eBay and Etsy are both excellent sources to find cowboy tintype photos in all sizes, ages, and prices.
 This area lets you compare price and selection from both of those major sellers all on one page!

 The tintype photograph rose to prominence in the United States in the 1860s.
 Compared to other photographic methods of the time (such as the ambrotype and the daguerreotype) the tintype was comparatively fast and easy to make.
 In addition, the resulting photo was more durable and didn't require being placed in a protective case like the other two methods.
 Note: While tintypes didn't require being placed in a protective case some people chose to do so out of habit or aesthetics.